 The curriculum is organised into whole school learning themes rather than topics over the year.
 The themes will be reviewed annually and selected to meet the needs of the pupils at the time.
 The learning across the theme is for a full term in order to ensure depth and strong links as well as quality time to embed learning and skills.
 The implementation of the curriculum is through a STEAM approach, which focuses on skills and understanding and the development of cross-curricular skills to enable pupils to use their learning in a meaningful and purposeful way.

-Each term, subject specific days and weeks will take place to ensure in depth coverage of subjects as well as thematic learning.
-This will also include National events and days of celebration as well as new discoveries and political issues where appropriate
+Each term, subject specific days and weeks take place to ensure in depth coverage of subjects as well as thematic learning.
+This will also include national events and days of celebration as well as new discoveries and political issues where appropriate.

 Concerts and end of term celebrations are closely linked to thematic learning to better involve parents and celebrate learning.
 Each term a ‘Fantastic Finish’ will celebrate and show case children’s achievements in a whole school event as well as year group events.
 Trips and visits are integral to the curriculum to provide our children with opportunities and experiences, which we know many of them do not have outside of school.